Five questions for: Anthony Lacavera of Wind Mobile

-Anthony Lacavera, the 39-year-old photogenic and feisty chief of Wind Mobile, is yet again in the thick of a shakeup in Canada's telecom industry.
-Lacavera's rise in the Canadian telecom space was fast and furious and he became a vocal champion for average consumers, fighting for more competition in the marketplace.
+Anthony Lacavera, the 39-year old photogenic and feisty chief of Wind Mobile, is yet again in the thick of a shakeup in Canada's telecom industry.

 Below is an edited and condensed interview with Lacavera.